What is Eosinophilic Granulomatosis with Polyangiitis?

 - Presence of eosinophilic vasculitis

-Your doctor may refer you to a specialist in disorders that cause inflamed blood vessels, such as a rheumatologist or immunologist, or to a pulmonologist, or allergist who often treat severe asthma, or even to a hematologist who has experience with eosinophilia.
-To help determine whether you meet any of the criteria above, your doctor may order blood tests, imaging tests, and may biopsy affected tissue.
+Your doctor may refer you to a specialist in disorders that cause inflamed blood vessels, such as a rheumatologist or immunologist, or to a pulmonologist, or allergist who often treats severe asthma, or even to a hematologist who has experience with eosinophilia.

 The most common medications used to treat EGPA are listed below.
 You may be prescribed other treatments that are not listed here.
-Discuss your treatment options with your doctor and the benefit-to-risk ratios.
-Be sure to discuss how you will be monitored for side effects during and after treatment.
+Work with your healthcare provider(s) to determine the type of treatment, dosage, and duration of treatment based on your individual needs, as well as potential side-effects.

-Systemic Corticosteroids.
-Systemic corticosteroids, such as prednisone, are commonly used to treat patients with EGPA.
-This medication changes the way the immune system functions, and reduces inflammation.
-A higher dose may be prescribed initially to get symptoms under control quickly, and then gradually decreased to the lowest dose needed to keep symptoms at bay.
+- Systemic corticosteroids (e.g., prednisone) are often prescribed to treat EGPA.
+This medication changes the way the immune system functions and reduces inflammation.
+A higher dose may be prescribed initially to get symptoms under control quickly, and then gradually decreased to the lowest effective dose.

 Some of the more common side effects of corticosteroids include headache, dizziness, changes to the deposit of fat around the body, facial bloating (moon face), heartburn, insomnia, moodiness, increased hair growth, weakness and fatigue, slow wound healing, acne, and osteoporosis.
 Long-term oral corticosteroid use may cause other side effects, including cataracts, high blood sugar (diabetes), increased risk of infections, osteoporosis, and suppressed hormone production of the adrenal gland.

-Immunosuppressant Drugs.
-Immunosuppressant drugs are used in conjunction with prednisone, when prednisone alone is not able to get symptoms of EGPA under control.
+- Immunosuppressant drugs (e.g., azathioprine, mycophenolate, cyclophosphamide, methotrexate, mycophenolate mofetil) can be used in conjunction with systemic corticosteroids to get symptoms under control.
 Some immunosuppressant drugs are used to treat cancers and a variety of autoimmune diseases.
 Examples of these drugs that may be prescribed to treat EGPA include azathioprine (Imuran), mycophenolate (cellcept), cyclophosphamide (Cytoxan), and methotrexate.

 These drugs are often well-tolerated, with few side effects.
 Common side effects reported include acne, blurred vision, diarrhea, dizziness, fatigue, insomnia, hair thinning, headaches, nausea, vomiting, and skin rashes.
 Those taking these medications may suppress the bone marrow and thus may be more susceptible to developing infections and anemia and, although rare, are at higher risk of developing certain cancers.

-Intravenous immune globulin.
+- Intravenous immune globulin is an antibody therapy to help fight infections.
+It is given as an infusion.
 For those who have not responded favorably to other treatments, a monthly infusion of immune globulin may be prescribed.
-Side effects of this treatment are mild, and include flu-like symptoms that last for about a day after treatment.
+Side effects of this treatment are mild and include flu-like symptoms that last for about a day after treatment.
 The infusions are expensive, however, and not everybody has success with it.

-Interferon-alpha (or interferon-alfa).
-Interferon-alpha is man-made reproduction of a protein that your body produces naturally.
-It is used to treat a variety of diseases, and has shown some success with inducing EGPA remission.
-Common side effects include flu-like symptoms, however other side effects may occur with long-term use.
+- Interferon-alpha (or interferon-alfa) is a targeted therapy given as an injection to suppress EGPA symptoms.
+It is a man-made reproduction of a protein that your body produces naturally.
+It may slow down or stop eosinophil cells from dividing.
+It is used to treat a variety of diseases and has shown some success in inducing EGPA remission.
+Common side effects include flu-like symptoms, however, other side effects may occur with long-term use.

-Rituximab.
-Rituximab is a biological drug that alters the immune system’s response.
-It is given as an infusion and has been shown to improve symptoms and decrease eosinophil counts.
+- Rituximab.
+Rituximab is a targeted therapy that alters the immune system’s response.
+It is given as an infusion and has been shown to improve symptoms of EGPA and decrease eosinophil counts.
+It has not been studied in large trials, and long-term safety and efficacy are not known.
 It may be a course of treatment prescribed for those who haven’t had success with other treatments.
-Rituximab has not been studied in large trials, and the long-term safety and efficacy is not known.
+Rituximab has not been studied in large trials, and long-term safety and efficacy is not known.
 Mild side effects up to 24 hours after receiving treatment have been reported.
 Common symptoms included mild throat tightening, flu-like symptoms, rash, itchiness, dizziness, and back pain.

-Omalizumab.
-Omalizumab (anti IgE) is approved for use in asthma and since a significant component of patients with EGPA have underlying severe asthma, this therapy is often given to patients with EGPA to help control the asthma component of their syndrome.
+- Omalizumab is a targeted therapy that blocks the allergy antibody, IgE, lessening allergic reactivity.
+It is approved for use in the U.S. to treat moderate to severe persistent asthma that does not respond to inhalers and other usual asthma medications.
+Since a significant component of patients with EGPA have underlying severe asthma, this therapy is often given to patients with EGPA to help control the asthma component of their syndrome.

 - Warren P. Osler’s unusual case — Was it ChurgStrauss syndrome?
 Can Med Assn J 1999; 161(7):846-847.